KierDugan/PsEnv/README.rst

 Invoking ``Use-Tool msvc10`` would execute the standard ``vcvarsall.bat`` file and merge the two environments together.
 However, ``vcvarsall`` can accept a command line parameter to select the toolchain required.
-There are several approaches to this issue, but first we'll discuss ``-DeferredArgs``.
+There are several approaches to dealing with this issue, but first we'll discuss ``-DeferredArgs``.
 It accepts a comma-delimited set of arguments to pass directly onto the batch file:

 .. code:: PowerShell